moby/moby/docs/reference/commandline/dockerd.md

 ### Environment variables

-For easy reference, the following list of environment variables are supported by the `dockerd` command line:
+The following list of environment variables are supported by the `dockerd` daemon.
+Some of these environment variables are supported both by the Docker Daemon and the `docker` CLI.
+Refer to [Environment variables](cli.md#environment-variables) in the CLI section to learn about environment variables supported by the `docker` CLI.

 | Variable            | Description                                                                                                                                                                       |
 |:--------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|